 - Consider a special visit or outing, especially with the grandchildren (i.e. a trip out to see the children’s holiday show at school or church).
 Does your loved one enjoy plays or museums?
 Make special arrangements and reconnect them with a favorite pastime.

 - Large print books or books on tape.
-If they use a VCR or DVD player, purchase old movies or favorite shows to watch.
+If they use a DVD player, purchase old movies or favorite shows to watch (or set up a Netflix or Apple TV account).

 - Bathrobe or housecoat, slippers (be aware of safety issues with slippers).